 Under the philosophy that the Nomura Group's people are its greatest assets, the Nomura Group views recruitment, talent development, performance appraisal, and mobility and advancement strategies as one human resources management cycle and work on various talent management initiatives in a comprehensive manner.
 Any failure to hire, retain, and develop qualified personnel may materially and adversely affect Nomura Group's business, financial condition and results of operations.
 There is significant competition for such personnel, based on factors such as compensation, the working environment, training and other employee benefits and its reputation as an employer.
 Spending on Nomura Group's human resource initiatives may harm its profitability.
-Moreover, developing the human resources and instilling in them a uniform corporate culture is a continuous, intensive process, and Nomura Group may not be successful in doing so.
+Moreover, developing the human resources and instilling in them a uniform corporate culture is a continuous, intensive process, and the Nomura Group may take more time than initially anticipated.

-Natural disaster, terrorism, military dispute and infectious disease could adversely affect the Nomura Group's business
+Natural disaster, geopolitical event and infectious disease could adversely affect the Nomura Group's business

-The Nomura Group has developed a contingency plan for addressing unexpected situations and conduct crisis management exercises which include employee notification tests.
-The Nomura Group also continues to ensure it can maintain operational resilience (which refers to the ability to continue to provide critical services at a minimum level that should be maintained in the event of a system failure, cyberattacks or natural disaster).
-This includes the establishment of an emergency command center in the event of an actual disaster to account for the safety of its employees and their families.
-However, disaster, terrorism, military disputes or pandemics or other widespread infectious diseases could exceed the assumptions of its plan and its framework, and the Nomura Group may not always be able to respond to every situation, afflicting its management and employees, facilities and systems, which could adversely affect its business.
-For example, the COVID-19 pandemic that began in 2020, and governmental measures to respond to it, have significantly affected the market environment such as causing volatility in global equity prices, interest rates and elsewhere and a widening of credit spreads.
+The Nomura Group has developed a business continuity plan for addressing unexpected situations and conduct crisis management exercises which include employee notification tests.
+This includes the establishment of an emergency command center in the event of an actual disaster to ensure the safety of its officers, employees and others, prevent the expansion of damages, and maintain its business continuity readiness.
+The Nomura Group also continues to ensure it can maintain operational resilience (which refers to the ability to continue to provide important business services at a minimum level that should be maintained in the event of a system failure, cyberattacks or natural disaster).
+However, events such as natural disasters, geopolitical events or infectious diseases could exceed the assumptions of its plan and its framework, and the Nomura Group may not always be able to respond to every situation.
+As a result its officers and employees may become unable to execute their duties, and its facilities, systems, or communication networks may not function, adversely affecting its business continuity management.
+Moreover, Japan, where Nomura has its group head office, is prone to natural disasters such as earthquakes and tsunamis.
+For example, analysis by the Japanese government in 2024 showed a significant probability of severe earthquakes affecting Tokyo and other major metropolitan areas in Japan occurring within the next 30 years.
+Geopolitical events include cases such as armed conflict or heightened military tensions, acts of terrorism, political instability, and trade fragmentation.